Topic: Separation Of The Components Of A Mixture

 Allow 1 credit.
 Acceptable responses include, but are not limited to:

-• The rock particles are too big to pass through the paper.
+• Sand particles are too large to pass through filter paper.

 Allow 1 credit.
 Acceptable responses include, but are not limited to: